 James van Allen, Our inspiration (September 7, 1914- August 9, 2006) was an american space scientist at the university of lowa.
-He was istrumental in establishing the field of magnetospheric research in space.
+He was instrumental in establishing the field of magnetospheric research in space.

-In 1951, Van Allen become Professor and head of the university of lowa department of physics and astronomy, a position he held until he retired form teaching in 1985. dyrubg tge 1950s, he and his graduate students used the ul football practice field to launch rockets and “rockoons” -rockets carried aloft by balloons - to conduct comic ray experiments above the atmosphere.
+In 1951, Van Allen become Professor and head of the University of Lowa Department of physics and astronomy, a position he held until he retired from teaching in 1985. dyrubg tge 1950s, he and his graduate students used the ul football practice field to launch rockets and “rockoons” -rockets carried aloft by balloons – to conduct comic ray experiments above the atmosphere.
 A highlight of that work was the 1953 discovery of electrons belived to be the driving force behind the aurora. in1956, he proposed the use of U.S. Satellites for cosmic-ray investigations and through “Preparedness and good fortune, “ he later wrote, the experiment was selected as the principal payload for the first flight of a four stage juno I rocket in October 1957.

 In 1994, he was presented with a lifetime achievement award by NASA on the occasion of his 80th birthday and the american geophysical union’s 75th anniversary.

 James van Allen’s many other awards and honors include membership I the national academy of Sciences since 1959 and the national medal of science, the nation’s highest honor for scientific achievement, presented in 1987 by president Reagan in ceremonies at the white house in 1989, he received the crafoord prize, awarded by the royal swedish academy of sciences in stockholm and presented by the king of sweden.
 The Crafoord prize is the highest award the academy can bestow for research in a number of scientific fields and, for space exploration, is the equivalent of the noble prize.